 Southernmost point of Phuket.
 Free entry.
 20 minutes from Kata.
 Sunset viewpoint that draws crowds: arrive 45 minutes before sundown.
 The elephant shrine at the car park is genuinely charming and often overlooked.
 Sunset only visible October-April; May-September skies are typically overcast.

-Cape Promthep (แหลมพรหมเทพ) is the southernmost point of Phuket, and the view from the promontory takes in the Andaman Sea in a 180-degree arc from the hills of Kata Noi on the left to the small island of Ko Hae (Coral Island) on the right.
+Cape Promthep (แหลมพรหมเทพ) is the southernmost point of Phuket.
+The view from the promontory takes in the Andaman Sea in a 180 degree arc, from the hills of Kata Noi on the left to the small island of Ko Hae (Coral Island) on the right.
 At golden hour, when the sky goes orange-pink above the water and the limestone silhouettes of the outer islands appear in the distance, the view is the best free thing on the island.

 Arrive 45 minutes before sunset.
 Not because the viewpoint fills early, but because if you arrive at sunset you’re watching other people’s backs.
 The promontory has a tiered lighthouse at the top, and the benches around the first level are where the good angles are.
-The elephant shrine in the car park below is worth five minutes of your attention: it’s a cluster of elephant statues donated by Thai drivers who stop to pay respects before road trips.
+The elephant shrine in the car park below is worth five minutes of your attention.
+It’s a cluster of elephant statues donated by Thai drivers who stop to pay respects before road trips.
 The combination of religious sincerity and roadside scale is specific to Thailand, and to this spot.
-The limitation that matters most: the sunset is only reliably visible October through April.
+The limitation that matters most is the weather.
+The sunset is only reliably visible October through April.
 In the wet season, May to September, the sky is often overcast by late afternoon and the famous views don’t materialize.
 If you’re visiting in those months, come for the cape itself rather than for the sunset.

 9. Phuket Fantasea